TommyJackson85/band-website/README.md

 ### other information on user support

 - The header also contains 4 page links to navigate the website.
-- They are for the Home Page, the Music Page, the Photos Page and Hire Page.
+- They are for all all pages( index.html ; music.html ; photos.html ; and hire.html ).
 - After testing the these links, I found them to be the most efficient way to navigate the webpage because they are consistantly there when the page loads.
 - These links have been tested on iPhone, iPad and large screen devices aswell as Firefox, Chrome and Safari browsers and have been found to have no errors.
 - Uppon hovering over these links they turn to a bright yellow color indicating to the user that they are interactive.